contactandyc/another-c-library/website/ebook/2-timing/index.md

 number_t a = 100;
 ```

 Every data type in C has a size.
 The size of a pointer is always the same (it is the same as the size\_t type).
-The sizeof() operator determines the size of a type or variable. sizeof(number\_t) finds the size of the number\_t type (and return four since unsigned int is four bytes). sizeof(void) is not allowed as that does not make sense.
+The sizeof() operator determines the size of a type or variable. sizeof(number\_t) finds the size of the number\_t type (and returns four since unsigned int is four bytes). sizeof(void) is not allowed as that does not make sense.

 A variable can be cast from one type to another, either implicitly or explicitly.
 Imagine you want to convert an int to a double or vice versa.